srdanirz/srdanirz/README.md

 # Hi, I'm Daniel Ramírez

-**Cloud & Platform Engineer** from Chile.
+**Product Engineer (Fullstack & Cloud)** from Chile.
 Started debugging with Stack Overflow, Reddit, and random GitHub repos before AI was a thing.
-Now a vibecoder who mass prompts until it works, then mass prompts again when it doesn't.
+Now a vibecoder who mass-prompts until it works, then mass-prompts again when it doesn't. 🇨🇱 🇳🇱

-🇨🇱 con el objetivo en 🇳🇱

-I've built and shipped **$66K+ ARR** in SaaS products from scratch, from scraping sneaker sites at 3am to architecting cloud platforms.
+I've built and shipped **$66K+ ARR** in SaaS products from scratch, bridging the gap between scalable infrastructure and real user needs.
+My background is a mix of "move fast" founder energy and "don't crash prod" engineering discipline.
 Most of my infrastructure experience is on **AWS**.

-Currently focused on cloud architecture, distributed systems, and convincing LLMs to write working code on the first try (still failing at that last one).
+Currently focused on distributed systems, cost-efficient cloud architectures, and convincing LLMs to write working code on the first try.

 ---